 80% of Gamification Programs Will Fail This Year.
 What Are the other 20% Doing Right?

 Gamification is at a crossroads.
-Gartner predicts that 50% of companies managing innovative processes will have added game elements by 2015, but the research firm also forecasts that by the end of this year 80% of gamification programs will have failed to meet their objectives.
+Gartner predicts that 50 percent of companies managing innovative processes will have added game elements by 2015, but the research firm also forecasts that by the end of this year 80 percent of gamification programs will have failed to meet their objectives.
 The number one reason for such a huge failure?
 Poor design.